otavio-coding/googledocs-automation/README.md

 2. Recipient data is replaced in the corresponding placeholders in the Google document using the Google Docs API.

-3. The document is exported as a PDF file on Google Drive, and the resulting file is saved locally.
+3. The document is exported as a PDF file on Google Drive, and the resulting file is saved locally in a folder called "GeneratedDocs".

 4. After the export, the placeholders in the document are reverted to their original form.